david-v/plaza-mayor/README.md

 *21 Feb*

 I got rid of Eclipse, I couldn't stand its white blackground colour.
 I've installed Intellij (from JetBrains like PHPStorm and Webstorm, which I've used A LOT) and it feels so much natural, as they share interface and keyboard shortcuts.
 NOW I feel that I could properly start coding in Java.
 I've moved the entire project to a more Spring-y way of doing it, following the PetClinic guide from Spring.

+*22 Feb*

+Python script to scrape Wikipedia for data about all towns and regions in spain.
+Connect it to MySQL, compared data with the official source from INE (Instituto Nacional de Estadistica) website.